amvjakob/differential-gene-expression/ML_results.md

 ## Logistic Regression (scikit-learn LogisticRegression)

+### Implementation details
+- 4-fold cross-validation using bootstrapping led to an optimal regularization constant C of 0.1 for L1-regularization.
+- Maximum 100 iterations to train the model

 ### Results
 Training on only the second dataset led to a model averaging 89% classification accuracy using only 40 genes.
-This model however performed poorly on the first dataset, averaging only 56% classification accuracy, and thus averages 66% classification accuracy on the combined datasets.
-This model clearly overfits the second dataset and is of little value for further investigations.
+This model however performed poorly on the first dataset, averaging only 56% classification accuracy, and 66% on the combined datasets.
+This is a clear example of overfitting and thus the model is of little value for further investigations.

 Training on the combined datasets led to a model averaging 84% classification accuracy using only 50 genes.
 Training and validating on the first dataset only leads to a 73% classification accuracy, and 82% when only using the second dataset.